-LCLD asked Mitchell Zuklie, Chairman and CEO of Orrick, Herrington & Sutcliffe LLP, and Laura Stein, LCLD Board Chair and Executive Vice President and General Counsel of The Clorox Company, to share one of the most innovative, impactful ways his organization is advancing inclusion.
+LCLD asked Mitch Zuklie, Chairman and CEO of Orrick, Herrington & Sutcliffe LLP, and Laura Stein, LCLD Board Chair and Executive Vice President and General Counsel of The Clorox Company, to share one of the most innovative, impactful ways his organization is advancing inclusion.

 1. Provide a brief summary of your initiative.

 Four years ago, Orrick launched a Women’s Advisory Board comprised of about 10 general counsel and other leaders of client organizations who share our commitment to advancing women in the legal profession, as well as thought leaders from academic and non-profit settings.
 Our chairman, partners in charge of our Women’s initiative, and COO also participate.
 Building on the success of this initiative, in 2019 Orrick launched a Diversity Advisory Board, with a similar composition.

 The goal of these Boards is to create a forum for Orrick to solicit client feedback on our plans and efforts, while enabling our clients to benchmark and learn from each other.
 The Boards meet two to three times a year for a half-day in one of Orrick’s offices.
 There is a structured agenda and conversation topic, sometimes facilitated by an outside presenter.

 2. What inspired you to take action on this element of D&I?